-Notwithstanding a desire to know the artwork without wearing the rose-colored glasses of a traditional or currently popular viewpoint, a critical appreciation of art can only come with “the vertigo of attention which bends the scholar’s back and blears the eye,” in George Steiner’s words.
-Critical appreciation often proves to be an enlightened way in which we amplify our own experience.
-Thus, commentary is important.
-As Sontag said:
+Notwithstanding our desire to know the artwork intimately, without having to wear the rose-colored glasses of any traditional or currently popular critical viewpoint, a comprehensive appreciation of art can only come (in George Steiner’s words) with “the vertigo of attention which bends the scholar’s back and blears the eye.”
+Any intellection that bears upon an our individual interactions with the work of art has value, so critical commentary is important to this process.
+But the emphasis of these investigations should always be to enhance our experience, as Sontag said:

 Transparence is the highest, most liberating value in art–and in criticism–today.
 Transparence means experiencing the luminousness of the thing itself, of things being what they are . . . . * * *